Adolescent Anger:

 Could it be Depression?

 When an adolescent child starts acting out or exhibiting anger, many parents are quick to conclude that it’s normal teen behavior kicking in.
 Maybe yes, but maybe no!
-You can’t really tell.
+It can be difficult to tell.
+While teenagers can be stereotypically difficult—reckless, sulky, and emotionally volatile—being angry most of the time is not something to dismiss.
+For certain teens, anger can be a symptom of depression.

 Understanding Adolescent Anger